 There are many types of stitches used for hand sewing and machine sewing.
-This handy guide with photographs will help you identify exactly which stitch you need for your latest project.
-If you are looking for the simplest sewing machine stitch, skip to the straight stitch and if you need a simple hand stitch then the easiest is the running stitch.
+This handy guide to the types of sewing stitches with pictures will help you identify exactly which stitch you need for your latest project.
+If you are looking for the simplest sewing machine stitch, skip to the straight stitch, and if you need a simple hand stitch, then the easiest is the running stitch.

 - Machine stitches